11 Day African Photo Safari for $6,075

 We spend a full day exploring the Crater and looking for game, breaking only for lunch in a photogenic spot.
 At the end of the day, we return to our lodge for dinner and a well-earned rest in our beds.

-Today, after breakfast, we head to the Serengeti and photograph wildlife as we drive towards our destination: our mobile tented camp right in the central Serengeti.
+Today, after breakfast, we head to the Serengeti and photograph wildlife as we drive towards our destination: our mobile tented camp right in the Moru Kopjes near the central Serengeti.
 We’ll enjoy dinner as the sun sets and fall asleep to the sounds of wildlife in the distance.
-We spend 2 nights here leaving by dawn for best light, eating breakfast on the road, then returning to camp mid-day while the sun is high and the animals are resting.
+We spend the next 2 days here leaving by dawn for best light, eating breakfast on the road, then returning to camp mid-day while the sun is high and the animals are resting.
 After eating lunch and downloading images, we head out again for the late afternoon light.
 At night, we will have a fire and dinner back at camp and an opportunity to share stories.

 After breakfast on our last morning, we fly back to Arusha where we have lunch together, do any last-minute shopping, then head back to our lodge where a day room will be available before an evening transfer to Kilimanjaro International Airport for our flights.